diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 ```

-Let's create a list of students with a count of hobbies and the sum of grades (last one is completely useless, for now we just want to prove we can query across the base cubes):
+Let's create a list of students with a count of hobbies and the average of grades:

 ```sql
 SELECT